Harvest Valley

 Apparently even that monster was originally human.
 She was the wife who had married into the castle beyond here.
 But they say her husband already liked someone else.
 Knowing that, the wife desperately tried to become beautiful.
 Probably thought it’d steal the husband.

-This is a large-scale operation earning Mytha, or Mida, (ミダ) her moniker as the “Queen of Poison” (毒の妃) — an obvious reference to the historical Mithridates, (ミトリダテス) the “Poison King” of Pontus who went to great lengths to research poisons and build an immunity to them.
+This is a large-scale operation earning Mytha, or Mida, (ミダ) her moniker as the “Poison Queen” (毒の妃) — an obvious reference to Mithridates, (ミトリダテス) the “Poison King” of Pontus who went to great lengths to research poisons and build an immunity to them.
 Mytha herself likely had to take time building up a tolerance to her poison before she could take any lengthy dips in the pools.
 In the meantime, she has taken great care to keep everything running smoothly.
-With a residence made of wood, mud, and mud brick, a conflagration would be a huge concern.
+With a residence made of wood as much as mud and stone, a conflagration would be a huge concern.
 And while the only part of the facility we can burn is the main windmill — the one part clearly made with metal, oddly enough — Mytha seems to be aware of this vulnerability.
-The chest on the bottom floor before we enter the main facility has a bunch of torches, as if confiscated anticipating a possible accident.
+A guard is stationed at the windmill, and a trapped chest on the bottom floor before entering the main facility holds a single torch, as if confiscated anticipating a possible accident.
 She wanted nothing to interrupt her constant immersion in poison.
 And for that, the poison had to keep flowing.

-The valley’s laborers alone carry Red Leech Troches used to protect against bleeding, suggesting that staff are abused for failing to meet quotas.
+The valley’s laborers alone carry Red Leech Troches used to staunch bleeding, suggesting that staff are abused for failing to meet quotas.
 But work is suicide.
 While poisonous gases are commonly released whilst mining, few slave away digging outright poisoned earth.
-Countless corpses lay within the green fog hanging in the mines, the survivors carrying items used to stave off the poison.
-Even when they can no longer stand on their own feet, they are still forced to work.
-If they lost use of their hands, the work hook stored in Earthen Peak implies that the queen would simply refit them with a prosthetic before throwing them back into the valley.
+Countless corpses lay within the green fog, souls fading to nothing; the survivors carrying items used to stave off the poison.
+Even when they can no longer stand on their own two feet, they are still forced to work by those safe from their perch.
+If they lost a hand, the Work Hook stored in Earthen Peak implies that the queen would simply refit them with a prosthetic before throwing them back into the mines.
 Not even death was necessarily an escape.
 All the miners left are Hollows, so Mytha doesn’t care if her labor force turns Undead.
-This understandably generates a great deal of enmity, hence some of the skeletons there reanimating without a necromancer in sight.
-These conditions can’t be considered the norm, as she secures the work hook in a mimic.
+This understandably generates a great deal of enmity, hence some of the skeletons reanimating without a necromancer in sight.
+These conditions can’t be considered the norm, as she secures the Work Hook in a mimic.
 The queen of Alken knew she had a lot to hide from official guests visiting from the capital.

-The poison diggers cast dark orbs directly from their palm, implying them to be the products of such magic — it would certainly explain their unnatural size.
-As a sorcerer capable of using her own head as a catalyst during her boss battle, Mytha seems to have performed Dark experiments on the humans under her command, specifically the soldiers and knights if the Sunlight Medals the monsters carry are any indication.
-The Dark Gauntlets kept at Earthen Peak reaffirm the queen’s interest in the subject during her stay.
-Considering Alken’s veneration for fire and sunlight, such dabbling with the Dark would have likely been frowned upon, hence why she hid the gauntlets within that same mimic as the work hook.
-But so long as her actions didn’t come to the court’s — particularly her husband’s — attention, she didn’t care what powers she employed.
+The poison diggers cast dark orbs from their palm, implying them to be the products of such magic — it certainly explains their unnatural size.
+The queen was already becoming an accomplished sorcerer during her stay, the Spell Quartz Ring and Great Heavy Soul Arrow stored at Earthen Peak insinuating her studies; the use of her own head as a catalyst showcasing her talent.
+It isn’t unimaginable then for Mytha to perform Dark experiments upon humans, specifically Heirs of the Sun intruding to make offerings if the medals the diggers carry are any indication.
+Her tower does keep the tale of Lightning Spear, a miracle awarded to the heirs’ predecessors upon joining the covenant in DS1.
+The Dark Gauntlets also kept there similarly affirm the queen’s interest in the subject.
+Her dabbling would have outraged Alken, hence why she hid the gauntlets within the same mimic.
+But so long as it didn’t come to the king’s attention, she didn’t care what powers she employed.
 All that matters is acquiring the valley’s poison to become beautiful.
 That obsession made her a monster, in more ways than one.

 Out of grudge or obsession, the wife became a monster.

 When we finally meet Mytha, the poison has transformed her skin to green scales with long horns, sharp claws, and a serpentine tail in place of legs.
 This reveals much about its true nature.
 For one, the poison’s healing properties have granted Mytha youth and longevity if not immortality, hence her survival into the present era.
 Moreover, her traits are consistent with dragonkin, serpents in particular considered failures at becoming dragons.
 Then there is the poison coming from deep beneath the earth.
 All these factors lead to but one cause: the sleeping dragon Sinh.
 That dragon was absorbing poison into his body underground until finally forced to release it.
-Assuming that Harvest Valley is located directly above Shulva, it is feasible for that poison to eventually seep into the earth above.
-And as an archdragon, Sinh’s power of rock would likely be imbued into the poison he bore over a long enough time.
+Assuming that Harvest Valley is located directly above Shulva, it is feasible for that poison to eventually seep into the earth above — just as all the water flowing into the valley logically sinks to the land below.
+The upsurge killed most of the flora and fauna, the surface lacking a surrogate to keep it beautiful and clean like Sinh.
+And as an archdragon, Sinh’s power of rock would likely be infused into the poison he bore over a long enough time.

 Soul of the Poison Queen Mida, who resides in the Earthen Tower.